flowgrammers-org/flowgramming/README.md

 ## Features

-1. Easy and intuitive to understand and use
+1. Easy and intuitive to understand and use.
-2. Platform independent
+2. Platform independent.
-3. Programming logic support (Condition, Loops, etc.)
+3. Programming logic support (Condition, Loops, etc.).
-4. Chat-based input and output window
+4. Chat-based input and output console.
-5. Arrays (1D and 2D)
+5. Arrays (1D and 2D).
-6. Flexible expressions and all data types (including strings) supported
+6. Flexible expressions and all data types (including strings) supported.
-7. Dedicated variable watch window to see all variable changes
+7. Dedicated variable watch window to see all variable changes.
-8. Specialized string Functions
+8. Specialized string Functions.
-9. Function manager allows the custom definition of multiple functions
+9. Function manager allows the custom definition of multiple functions.
-10. Can save and load all developed flowgrams (saved with extension ".fgmin")
+10. Can save and load all developed flowgrams (saved with extension ".fgmin").
+11. Progressive Web Application - Allows Flowgramming to be run with minimal computation cost.

 ## How to use?